 Each year the Committee reviews the performance contingent stock award whose performance period ends during such fiscal year to determine whether the applicable performance criteria have been satisfied.
 In fiscal 2019, the Committee issued a performance contingent stock award for the three-year performance period that included fiscal 2019, 2020 and 2021 (the "FY19-FY21 PSA Award").
 When the Committee issued the FY19-FY21 PSA Award, the Committee issued awards to Mr. Cocks (who received an award subject to two performance metrics) and to Ms. Thomas and Messrs.
 Johnson, Goldner and Frascotti (who received awards subject to three performance metrics).
 Messrs.
 Stoddart and Throop were not employed by the Company at the time the Committee granted the FY19-FY21 PSA Award and therefore did not receive such an award.
 After the end of the performance period, the Committee reviewed and determined that the FY19-FY21 PSA Award, which was subject to two performance metrics achieved 106% of target performance and the FY19-FY21 PSA Award subject to three metrics achieved 92% of target performance.
 Consistent with the intention of the exclusions approved by the Committee when it issued the award, the impact from the eOne acquisition, including revenue and earnings, acquisition costs and financing impacts and non-GAAP adjustments were excluded from the applicable calculations.
 Because the impact of the eOne acquisition was excluded from the award calculations, including the positive impact on revenues and earnings, the relevant targets remained as initially determined by the Committee.
-We believe this was the appropriate approach with respect to the awards, and was in the best interests of shareholders and appropriately compensated executives with respect to the targets set at the time the awards were granted, since it only required the generally objective determination of excluding eOne performance from our results, as opposed to including eOne performance in our results and making subjective adjustments to targets to try to d
+We believe this was the appropriate approach with respect to the awards, and was in the best interests of shareholders and appropriately compensated executives with respect to the targets set at the time the awards were granted, since it only required the generally objective determination of excluding eOne performance from our results, as opposed to including eOne performance in our results and making subjective adjustments to targets to try to determine what targets the Compensation Committee would have set in early 2019 to account for the acquisition of an entirely new business unit.